Generic Replacements

 • @membercount - Shows the total number of members in the server

-• @owner - Shows the server owner’s display name
+• @owner - Shows the server owner’s display name (best-effort; see below)

 Time and Date Replacements